ronar/Gofy/README.md

 Migration board game on Delphi.
 Using DGLE2 2D-engine.

 Now I implementing a card storing method (to store cards in separate files, not in code).
 No graphics at all.
 For graphics in game responsible another man and it's allmost ready, no big deal actually (laborious but easy).
+I want make playable build ASAP with poor UI :).
+And then combine that code with graphics.

-All game's data borrowed from http://www.arkhamhorrorwiki.com/
+All game's data borrowed from http://www.arkhamhorrorwiki.com/ along with scanning of real cards.